Holocaust Survivors' Network

 • It is estimated that six million people, mainly Jews, were murdered by the Nazis during the Holocaust;

-• The mass murder, which wiped out two-thirds of all European Jews, was called the 'Final Solution' by the Nazis;
+• The mass murder, which wiped out two-thirds of all European Jews of Nazi occupied territories, was called the 'Final Solution' by the Nazis;

 • There were 39 camps in total;